QSMxT/qsmxt.github.io/index.md

 # QSMxT: Automated and Scalable QSM

-QSMxT is an *end-to-end* pipeline that automates the reconstruction, segmentation and analysis of QSM data across large groups of participants, from scanner images (DICOMs) through to susceptibility maps and quantitative outputs.

 ## What is QSM?

 <a href="https://doi.org/10.1002/nbm.3569" data-placement="top" data-toggle="popover" data-trigger="hover focus" target="_blank" data-content="Click to see Deistung et al. 'Overview of Quantitative Susceptibility Mapping'.">Quantitative Susceptibility Mapping</a> (QSM) is an emerging form of <a href="#" data-placement="top" data-toggle="popover" data-trigger="hover focus" data-content="Quantitative MRI measures a physical property rather than a signal strength, such that values are measured independently of scanner hardware or acquisition settings.">quantitative MRI</a> that aims to measure the <a href="#" data-placement="top" data-trigger="hover focus" data-toggle="popover" data-content="Magnetic susceptibility (χ; 'chi') is the degree to which an object becomes magnetised by an external magnetic field.">magnetic susceptibility</a> of objects.
 Susceptibility maps are derived by post-processing the phase component of the complex MRI signal from a T2*-weighted acquisition such as 3D gradient-echo (3D-GRE) or 3D echo planar imaging (3D-EPI).
 QSM has <a href="https://doi.org/10.1002/nbm.3569" data-placement="top" data-toggle="popover" data-trigger="hover focus" target="_blank" data-content="Click to see Deistung et al. 'Overview of Quantitative Susceptibility Mapping'.">many applications</a>, mostly in human brain imaging of conditions such as traumatic brain injuries, neuroinflammatory and neurodegenerative diseases, ageing, tumours, with emerging applications across the human body and in animals.

+## What is QSMxT?

+QSMxT is an *end-to-end* pipeline that automates the reconstruction, segmentation and analysis of QSM data across large groups of participants, from scanner images (DICOMs) through to susceptibility maps and quantitative outputs.

+QSMxT bundles a wide range of dependencies for QSM processing using software containerisation technology, making it extremely <a href="#" data-placement="top" data-toggle="popover" data-trigger="hover focus" data-content="Easy to access and install on your available hardware.">deployable</a> and <a href="#" data-placement="top" data-toggle="popover" data-trigger="hover focus" data-content="Producing the same results irrespective of computational environment, including hardware and software.">computationally reproducible</a>.
+The wide variety of dependencies that QSMxT uses can otherwise be challenging to install in a reproducible way, especially for non-developers and non-Linux users.

+The <a href="https://nipype.readthedocs.io/en/latest/" data-placement="top" data-toggle="popover" data-trigger="hover focus" target="_blank" data-content="Click to read more at nipype.readthedocs.io">nipype</a> package is used to automate QSMxT's processing and make it scalable.
+Nipype is a workflow engine that can interact with a wide range of neuroimaging software, and provides straightforward scalability across jobs using an asynchronous directed graph data structure.
+This makes the automated processing of large datasets feasible, especially with high-performance computing systems (HPCs).

 ## What does QSMxT take as inputs?